GoogleCloudPlatform/knative-build-tutorials/docker-build/README.md

 ## Run the Build

-OK, we've got everything configured to let the Build publish images after they are built.
+OK, we've got everything configured to let the Build push images.

-One last step is to edit <walkthrough-editor-open-file filePath="knative-build-tutorials/docker-build/build.yaml">docker-build/build.yaml</walkthrough-editor-open-file> and replace `[PROJECT-NAME]` by your project name.
-This way, the build will push the image inc the Google Container Registry linked to your project.
+One last step is to edit <walkthrough-editor-open-file filePath="knative-build-tutorials/docker-build/build.yaml">docker-build/build.yaml</walkthrough-editor-open-file> and replace `[PROJECT-NAME]` with your project name.
+This way, the build will push the image in the Google Container Registry linked to your project.

 Let's run the build: